billychintscts/Getting-and-Cleaning-Data-Course-Project/README.md

 # Couursea - Getting and Cleaning Data Course Project
 This is the course project for Getting and Cleaning Data course on Coursera.
-Code is written in R in file.
-Source file isrun_analysis.R.

 Background:
 ==========